 We shouldn’t bribe teens for tasks that are part of pitching in to the household, agrees Dr. Jennifer Freed, PhD, and co-founder of AHA!
 (Attitude.Harmony.Achievement.), a non-profit organization that empowers teens.
 However, while bribing shouldn’t be a way of life, she believes it can be used situationally.

 Take a shy kid who wants to stay in her room rather than socialize.
-Sometimes you have to bribe teens into doing something that’s scary or new because it gets them through the door, points out Freed.
+Sometimes you have to bribe teens into doing something that’s scary or new.
+It gets them through the door, points out Freed.

 “If you want your teen to try something outside their comfort zone like a martial arts class, it can work well to incentivize them,” she says.
 Maybe tell them that if they participate for 10 weeks with a good attitude, you’ll buy that sweater they’re eyeing.

 Freed says it’s important to help kids see that working for money is a low-level reward and a low ceiling for personal satisfaction.
-“We are working with young, flexible brains and as a parent, I want to inspire them to look for fulfilment in their life and work, which doesn’t come just from a paycheck,” she says.
+“We are working with young, flexible brains.
+As a parent, I want to inspire them to look for fulfilment in their life and work, which doesn’t come just from a paycheck,” she says.
 That’s where those intrinsic rewards kick in—the feeling of pride when you have mastered a hard task or earned an A from diligent studying.